Political positions of Elizabeth Warren: Israeli-Palestinian Conflict

 Warren supports a secure and democratic state of Israel and wants to ensure the security of Israel from external forces such as Iran, Hezbollah, Hamas, and others.
-Warren states she supports a two state solution, but she believes Palestinian application for membership in the UN isn't helpful.
+Warren states she supports a two state solution.
+In 2014, Warren said she believed Palestinian application for membership in the UN isn't helpful.

 In a town hall meeting in August 2014, Warren stood by Israel during 2014 summer's Israel–Gaza conflict, stating that "when Hamas puts its rocket launchers next to hospitals, next to schools, they're using their civilian population to protect their military assets.
 And I believe Israel has a right, at that point, to defend itself".
 She also questioned whether future US aid to Israel should be contingent on the halting of Israeli settlements in the West Bank.
 In addition she defended her vote in favor of granting Israel $225 million to fund the Iron Dome air defence system.

 In November 2014, in her first foreign trip since being elected to the Senate, Warren traveled to Israel and met with Prime Minister Benjamin Netanyahu.
 Warren aides stated the senator's intent to travel to the West Bank and Jordan as part of a trip in the Middle East that had been organized by the State Department and Senate Banking, Housing and Urban Affairs Committee.

 In September 2016, ahead of a United Nations Security Council vote on a resolution condemning Israeli settlements, Warren was one of 88 senators who signed a letter to President Obama sponsored by the American Israel Public Affairs Committee, urging him to "veto any one-sided UNSC resolution that may be offered in the coming months": the resolution was approved by the Security Council 14-1-0, with the United States abstaining.

 In November 2017, Warren was one of ten Democratic senators to sign a letter urging Prime Minister Netanyahu to halt the planned demolitions of Palestinian villages Khan al-Ahmar and Sussiya on the grounds that such action would further diminish efforts to seek a two-state solution and "endanger Israel's future as a Jewish democracy."